-Table 1 – Comparison between Demand Control Rotation Protocol (DCRP), Electricity Supply Emergency Code (ESEC) and Low Frequency Demand Disconnection (LFDD).
+Table 1 – Comparison between different Demand Reduction Tools

 DCRP Process

-The DCRP process enables a response to a short-term, sudden impact events on the electricity network.
+The DCRP enables a response to a short-term, forecastable event on the electricity system.
 An example of this where there is a shortfall in supply to meet forecasted demand, such as during a period of cold temperatures, combined with low wind.
-This would likely be an in-day response that will need to be enacted within 24 hours of a shortfall being identified.
-It will most likely be activated to manage an electricity supply shortfall during evening peak, where the situation cannot be effectively controlled using other demand control measures, e.g., voltage reduction.
-It can, however, be utilised to manage other short-term shortfalls in electricity supply.
-DCRP reduces demand through planned load disconnections, using a pre-prepared rota and plan.
-DCRP will only be utilised after enhanced market and network options have been exhausted.
+This would likely be an in-day response that NESO would need to respond to within 24 hours of a shortfall being identified.
+It will most likely be actuated to manage an electricity supply shortfall during evening peak, where the situation cannot be effectively controlled using other demand control measures, e.g., voltage reduction.
+The DCRP can, however, be utilised to manage other short-term shortfalls in electricity supply.
+The DCRP reduces demand through load disconnections, using a pre-prepared rota and plan.
+The DCRP will only be utilised after enhanced market and network options have been exhausted.

 A summary of the process can be seen in the diagram below.